/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Meet Renato D’Ettorre, principal of Renato D’Ettorre Architects to view the GB House recipient of the coveted “Wilkinson Award” in 2019 and featured on Open Homes Australia; and the K House, overlooking the ocean in Kiama, which featured in Habitus House of the Year.

-• View projects that were winners in the NSW Architectural Awards 2021 including Birchgrove House by Tonkin Zulaikha Greer Architects, and Rily’s Terrace by Adele McNab Architects.
+• View projects that were winners in the NSW Architectural Awards 2021 including Birchgrove House by Tonkin Zulaikha Greer Architects, and Riley’s Terrace by Adele McNab Architects.

-• Meet with leading artist, Marion Borgelt, at her private studio; and visit the atelier of award-winning designer Trent Janson and recipient of the Venice Design Biennale Residency in 2022.
+• Visit the atelier of award-winning designer Trent Janson and recipient of the Venice Design Biennale Residency in 2022.

-• Meet with architect, John Zhao from Seidler & Associates, for a private tour of the Seidler Penthouse at Milsons Point; and view Stephen Collier’s Horizon Apartment: a 70sqm one bedroom apartment in Harry Seidler’s The Horizon building.
+• Meet with architect, John Zhao from Seidler & Associates, for a private tour of the Seidler Penthouse at Milsons Point; and view Stephen Collier’s Horizon Apartment: a 70sqm one bedroom apartment in Harry Seidler’s The Horizon.

 • View Duncan House in Castlecrag – a fine example of the work of Walter Burley Griffin with an extension by Weir Phillips Architects.

-• In Kangaroo Valley visit the home of Nick Turner, Principal and Founder of Turner+Associates Architects, and learn how his home survived the November 2020 bushfires.
+• In Kangaroo Valley visit Palmyra II, home of Nick Turner, Principal and Founder of Turner+Associates Architects, and learn how his home survived the November 2020 bushfires.

 • Visit Retford Park, gifted to the National Trust by James Fairfax.
 We tour the Victorian-Italianate mansion, the Fairfax Pool Pavilion designed by architect Guilford Bell in 1968, and the multi award-winning Ngununggula Southern Highlands Regional Gallery by Tonkin Zulaikha Greer (TZG)